-The Board of Trustees maintained tight financial control in an uncertain economic climate to ensure that funds were used cost effectively to fully support school performance. & to maintain a level of investment in resources.
+The Board of Trustees maintained tight financial control to ensure that funds were used cost effectively to fully support school performance. & to maintain a level of investment in resources.

-Raising school performance through continuous improvement in teaching quality & style remains key towards securing positive outcomes & in maximizing the potential for the future development for all students.
+Raising school performance through continuous improvement in teaching quality & style, supported by consistent application of behavior standards, remains key towards securing positive outcomes & in maximizing the potential for the future development for all students.

-The major challenge continues to be in supporting leadership through unprecedented circumstances.
 External & internal factors combined to exert considerable pressures upon the leadership team.
-It is a concern that cohorts impacted by the pandemic at crucial stages of a school career are not overly disadvantaged & are encouraged to regain a momentum for learning & a value in high achievement, gaining confidence in themselves through personal endeavor.
+Concern remain that cohorts impacted by the pandemic at crucial stages of a school career are not overly disadvantaged & are encouraged to regain a momentum for learning & a value in high achievement, gaining confidence in themselves through personal endeavor.

-The Board has maintained a watching brief on the growth of Multi Academy Trusts & has committed in principle to investigate proposals/ invitations.
+The Board has maintained a watching brief on the growth of Multi Academy Trusts.
 The Board will consider all options inclusive of the potential for a multi trust which best meets the need of its local school community.